DanHanh/scLinear/README.md

 To train a new model the following commands need to be used.
 `create_adt_predictor()` initialize predictor.
-`fit_predictor()` with parameters
+`fit_predictor()` with parameters:
 * `pipe` predictor initialized above.
 * `gexp_train` gene expression matrix of training set (i.e. RNA assay from Seurat object).
 * `adt_train` ADT matrix of training set.
 * `normalize_gex` Gene expression normalization.
 TRUE (default) or FALSE.
 * `normalize_adt` ADT normalization.
 TRUE (default) or FALSE.

 Subsequently, the `evaluate_predictor` command can be used (same parameters with `fit_predictor`) to return the RMSE, Pearson and Spearman of the training process.
 An example of this process can be found below.

 ``` r
 ## Create a training and a test set